 How can aspiring artists and civil engineers learn from one another?
 How can the joy of experimentation and transdisciplinarity be integrated into teaching practice?
 And which issues are currently preoccupying our students?
-These questions form the core of the interdisciplinary Bauhaus.Module.
-The projects and courses completed within the Bauhaus.Module provide answers and bring together different ways of thinking and working, allowing students and teachers from different disciplines to interact.
-Students learn and exercise a high degree of creativity, the ability to complete inter- and transdisciplinary work, as well as the skills to confidently interact with a variety of global enterprises.
-In addition to this, students try their hand at teaching themselves and contribute their own topics, questions and approaches.
-In turn, teachers have the opportunity to develop new teaching formats and forms of collaboration.
+These questions form the core of the interdisciplinary Bauhaus.Modules.
+The projects and courses completed within the Bauhaus.Modules provide answers and bring together different ways of thinking and working, allowing students and teachers from different disciplines to interact with one another.
+Students learn and exercise a high degree of creativity, are able to complete inter- and transdisciplinary work, and hone their skills so that they can confidently interact with a variety of global enterprises.
+In addition, students can also try their hand at teaching and contribute their own topics, questions and approaches.
+In turn, instructors have the opportunity to develop new teaching and collaboration formats.

-This potential is addressed and expanded upon in the Bauhaus.Module.
-Projects and courses provide a variety of perspectives and enable problem-solving approaches.
+This potential is addressed and expanded upon in the Bauhaus.Modules.
+Projects and courses provide a variety of perspectives and encourage problem-solving approaches.
 In addition, they:

-- are run by lecturers from different faculties or subjects, allowing disciplinary limitations to be overcome;
+- are run by lecturers from different faculties or subjects, allowing disciplinary boundaries to be overcome.

-- are conceived and run by students of the Bauhaus-Universität Weimar.
+- are conceived and run by Bauhaus-Universität Weimar students.